12th March 2018, 10:35

 Then we have four of our international players who were awarded rugby union caps posthumously.
 Elwyn Gwyther, Glyn Turner, Brian Butler and Stuart Ferguson.
 Gwyther faced France in 1945 with the others taking on Argentina in 1968.
 Wales’ opposition considered the games full test matches whilst at the time, the WRU didn’t.
 This was corrected in 2013 when their caps, known as “President’s Caps” were awarded, done so not to cause a knock-on effect in the history books and alter their heritage numbers.

-The final codebreaker is a unique one and would have been perfect for Hitt's documentary.
+The final codebreaker is another unique one and would have been perfect for Hitt's documentary.
 Unfortunately though it wasn’t covered.
 It’s the story of one David Davies from Llanelli who left the Scarlets for Swinton in 1899.
 He also turned out for Salford before switching codes and played in goal for Bolton Wanderers and won three Welsh caps.
 He then returned to the oval ball game and won a Welsh cap in our code making him the only footballer to play for Wales at both international association football, and international rugby league and is also the only person to have appeared in both the FA Cup Final and the Rugby League Challenge Cup Final.

 Hitt concludes her documentary when she talks about the historic day in August 1995 when rugby union’s international board declared that their game was to be open and players could be played for paying.
 For those watching, it seems like that was the end of the story, but we know that it isn’t.
 I realise why what I'm about to talk about wasn't mentioned in the documentary, it was a programme about a particular era, but like the story that Hitt told, this also has to be spoken about.